tarwn/lessthandot-hugo/blogs/content/posts/2010-06-17-virtual-lab-2008-r2-domain-controller-ba.md

   There are several default groups created when you install AD DS with default levels of permissions across the domain.
 There is a pretty good reference on the default groups available <a href="http://ss64.com/nt/syntax-security_groups.html" title="AD Security Groups" target="_blank">here</a>.
 </div>

-Pressing the “Add” button brings up the search dialog.
-Enter “Domain Admins” and press “Check Names” to quickly find and select the Domain Admins group.
+Pressing the "Add" button brings up the search dialog.
+Enter "Domain Admins" and press "Check Names" to quickly find and select the Domain Admins group.

 <div class="screenshot">
   <a href="http://www.tiernok.com/LTDBlog/BasicDC/4_config.png" title="View Fullsize" target="_blank"><img src="http://www.tiernok.com/LTDBlog/BasicDC/4_config.png" alt="AD Configuring a User" /></a><br /> AD – Configuring a User